madhava20217/Web-Scraping-LSTM-Classifier/README.md

 # Introduction

-Option 1 was chosen for task 1 and option 2 was chosen for task 2.

 The directory structure is as follows:

 1. Time Series: for task 1, wherein investing.com had to be scraped for data.
 This directory has